FredyVides/SDSI/README.md

-# SDSI
+# SDSI Toolset
-A toolset of MATLAB, Python and Julia programs for sparse system indentification
+A toolset of MATLAB, Python and Julia programs for sparse system indentification.